-- 41 The Chair shall - (a) assure the integrity of the Board's process, and, - (b) represents the Board to outside parties.
+- (a) assure the integrity of the Board's process, and, - (b) represent the Board to outside parties.

-- 4.2 The Chair is the only Board member authorized to speak for the Board unless - (a) the delegate is simply reporting Board decisions, or, - (b) specifically authorized instances.
+- (2) The Chair is the only Board member authorized to speak for the Board unless - (a) the delegate is simply reporting Board decisions, or, - (b) specifically authorized instances.

-- 4.3 The Chair will be responsible for, - (a) guiding the Board to behave consistently with its own rules, and those legitimately imposed upon it from outside the organization, - (b) ensuring meeting content will only include those issues, which, according to Board policy, clearly belong to the Board to decide or monitor.
+- (3) The Chair will be responsible for, - (a) guiding the Board to behave consistently with its own rules, and those legitimately imposed upon it from outside the organization, - (b) ensuring meeting content will only include those issues, which, according to Board policy, clearly belong to the Board to decide or monitor.